JerriFaye/120-work/hw-2/readme.md

 2. *Steps / Useful Tricks*
   - I found it helped to go back and skim the lessons to make sure I completed all the tasks.
 There was so much content and I always felt like I missed something.
   - I also saved snips of the basic commands so I could use them in Powershell.
-  - And I kept the test markdown file as a cheatsheet next to my work on this file.
+  - And I kept the test markdown file as a cheatsheet next to my work on this file in Atom.

 3.  *Issues*
   - After I downloaded Git, I entered `git --version` into Powershell and it sent back nothing.
 I followed the suggestion to restart Powershell, then retyped the command and it worked perfectly.